 When expectations are achieved and a standard of behaviour is shown by students, positive reinforcement is important.
 Good behaviour both inside and outside the classroom is acknowledged.
 In some cases, a quiet word is most appropriate and in other situations the awarding of a certificate, gift voucher or sending a positive letter home is warranted.
-In 2011, meetings were held with both students and parents about their preferences for incentives and rewards along with a survey of students.
-The top preferred methods of rewards were vouchers, a good note in the journal, a quiet comment, certificates and a positive letter sent home.
-A full copy of the survey results was provided to all teachers.
+In 2011, meetings were held with both students and parents about their preferences for incentives and rewards.
+The top preferred methods of rewards were vouchers, a good note in the journal, a quiet comment, certificate and a positive letter sent home.